Experience Potter Park Zoo in all of its Splendor

-We mentioned it earlier, but it’s work saying again: Dress up for Boo at the Zoo, bundle up during Wonderland of Lights, and relax through the year during Zoo Brews plus many additional fun outings!
+Dress up for Boo at the Zoo, bundle up during Wonderland of Lights, and relax through the year during Zoo Nights, plus many additional fun outings.

-You can also hold your event or birthday party on their grounds.
-See how, here.
+You can also hold your special event, birthday party, or even wedding on their grounds.
+Details here.

-The pony rides are a big hit with my kids.
-And if I’m honest I love it just as much as they do because their smiling faces light up as they circle around the loop.
+The camel rides are a big hit with my kids.
+And if I am honest, I love it just as much as they do because their smiling faces light up as they circle around.

 Stop by the Petting Zoo

 The petting zoo is another highlight.
 You can pet the goats and say hi to the other farm animals like pigs and llamas.

 For a quarter you’ll get a handful of food to feed the goats.

 Going to the zoo is a great way to bond with all ages.

 It’s interactive, active, and Potter Park Zoo has a lot of places along their pathways where families can sit down, talk, and play together.

 The Potter Park Zoo playground is outside of their grounds and can be accessed anytime for free!
 Park in their parking lot or walk/ride up on your bikes.